serverless/blog/posts/2018-11-27-reinvent-2018-serverless-announcements.md

 **What it is:** DynamoDB now supports transactions. 🎉

 **Why it matters:** The best database for Serverless gets better and better.
 Now you can read and/or write multiple items on a single table or across multiple tables and get ACID transactions.
 This is a great addition and removes a lot of complicated logic from client libraries.

+#### AWS Control Tower

+**What it is:** A centralized place to manage multiple accounts in AWS.

+**Why it matters:** This is a great addition for Serverless users.
+We're seeing a lot of teams that have separate accounts for each stage.
+Or, a team might give an isolated account for each developer for quickly testing changes before moving into the official CI/CD pipeline.
+This makes it a lot easier to give your developers flexibility without having an Excel sheet of AWS accounts.

 ##### [Amplify Console](https://aws.amazon.com/about-aws/whats-new/2018/11/announcing-aws-amplify-console/)